rlgraph/rlgraph/docs/components.rst

 `Component reference documentation <reference/components/component_base.html>`_.

 #. `add_components`: This method is used to add an arbitrary number of sub-components to the component itself.
-#. `check_input_spaces`: Can be used to sanity check the spaces (see the
+#. `check_input_spaces`: Can be used to sanity check the incoming spaces (see the
-   `documentation on RLgraph's Space classes <spaces.rst>`_) of all incoming call arguments
+   `documentation on RLgraph's Space classes <spaces.rst>`_) of all API-method call arguments.
-#. `create_variables`: This method is called automatically by the RLgraph build process and can be implemented
+#. `create_variables`: This method is called automatically by the RLgraph build system and can be implemented
-   in order to create an arbitrary number of variables to use by the component's computation functions ("graph functions").
+   in order to create an arbitrary number of variables used by the component's computation functions ("graph functions").
 #. `copy`: Copies the component and returns a new Component object that is identical to the original one.
 This is
    useful, for example, to create a target network as a copy of the main policy network in a DQN-type agent.